Vectorphy/Chief-Productivity-Officer/docs/cog-tasks.md

 -   **Subtasks:**  Enable users to break down large tasks into smaller subtasks, providing a more granular approach to task management.
 -   **Collaborative Task Editing:**  For shared task lists, allow multiple users to edit and update tasks.

-By implementing these enhancements, you can transform the  `tasklist`  cog into a powerful and versatile task management tool within your Discord bot.
+By implementing these enhancements, you can transform the  `tasks`  cog into a powerful and versatile task management tool within your Discord bot.

 ## Documentation Updates

 -   **Project Overview:**  Update the Project Overview document to include a more detailed description of the task list feature and its potential future enhancements.
 -   **API Documentation:**  If you plan to expose APIs for managing task lists, update the API documentation to include the relevant endpoints and methods.
--   **Cog-Specific Documentation:**  Update the documentation for other cogs that might interact with the  `tasklist`  cog, such as  `study_groups`  and  `pomodoro`.
+-   **Cog-Specific Documentation:**  Update the documentation for other cogs that might interact with the  `tasks`  cog, such as  `study_groups`  and  `pomodoro`.